Todd2112/My-Portfolio/README.md

 ## 🔍 Featured Projects

 ### 📌 [Web Keyword Crawler](https://web-keyword.streamlit.app/)
-An app that recursively scrapes websites, searches for specific keywords, and displays matches in real time.
+A blazing-fast Streamlit app that scrapes public websites for specific keywords, with optional recursive crawling and readable match context.

+**Highlights:**
+- 🌐 Scrapes public websites for keyword matches
+- 🔗 Recursively crawls internal links (depth configurable)
+- 📄 Clean, readable context for each match
+- ⚡ Fast, distraction-free: no ads, no trackers, just results

+**Built With:**
-- ✅ Streamlit UI (no terminal input)
+- 🐍 Python + Streamlit UI (zero terminal input)
-- 🔍 Internal link crawling
-- ⚡ Built for speed, UX, and diagnostics
-- 🌐 Powered by the Model Context Protocol (MCP)
+- 🧠 Modular code powered by the **Model Context Protocol (MCP)**

----
+- 🕸️ Web scraping via `requests`, `BeautifulSoup`
+- 🧱 Designed with reusable functions and single-responsibility principles

 ### 🧠 [Reasoning Chatbot](./reasoning-ai-chatbot/)
 An intelligent chatbot that explains its reasoning process step-by-step.
 Think of it as Sherlock Holmes with an LLM.